Have a seat and read all about

 Back to sharing.

-In a room of 30 people, how does it end?
 The ArtNight closes out with a vibe.
 We eat, and we reconnect with the people we met earlier.
 All of this was to get to know people for who they actually are - so we keep doing it.
 ArtNight ends when our monthly apartment host decides they need to sleep.

 How it all started.